murtazayusuf/OrderflowChart/README.md

 orderflowchart.plot()
 </code></div></div></pre>

 <p>This approach is particularly useful when dealing with datasets that have been previously cleaned, aggregated, or transformed, allowing for a streamlined visualization process.
 Ensure your preprocessed data adheres to the expected format as described in the provided Pydantic model documentation.
-For detailed information on the data structure and the Pydantic model used for preprocessing, please refer to the [Data Model Documentation](data/README.md).</p>
+For detailed information on the data structure and the Pydantic model used for preprocessing, please refer to the <a href='data/README.md'>Data Model Documentation<a>.</p>